 Antibiotic treatment for pregnant or breastfeeding women and children younger than 8 years involves the administration of cefuroxime and amoxicillin.

 A 14 to 21 days course of antibiotics is given to treat long-term or chronic Lyme disease.

 Symptoms such as joint and muscle pain may be persistent even after the treatment and will improve gradually.

 Avoid the habitats where the ticks are present excessively.
-A moist, shaded environment, with low-lying vegetation in an overgrown grassy habitat, is favorable for the growth of the ticks.
+A moist, shaded environment, with low-lying vegetation in a large grassy habitat, is favourable for the growth of the ticks.

 Apply permethrin which kills the ticks immediately as they come in contact.
 Insect repellants containing DEET (n,n-Diethyl-m toluamide) can also be applied to the clothes or the exposed skin.
 They are safe for both children and adult skin.